Jump to a Section

 Wells Fargo offers an online application process so you can find out what terms and rates you qualify for without visiting a branch.
 Mark Kantrowitz, Publisher and VP of Strategy at Cappex, says the interest rates are competitive.

 However, the rate you get will depend on your credit history.
-It will also depend on whether you opt for a fixed or variable rate, and if you qualify for a discount.
+In addition, the rate is dependent on whether you opt for a fixed or variable rate, and if you qualify for a discount.

 There is a 0.25% interest rate discount available for borrowers who set up auto pay and another for those who have a Wells Fargo qualifying account.

 As for fees, Wells Fargo does not charge any application, origination, or prepayment penalties.
 The only fee is for late payments.
-The repayment periods is either 15 or 20 years.
+Also, to note, the repayment periods are either 15 or 20 years.

-When it comes to loan amounts, Wells Fargo places limits on how small a loan can be, how much you can borrow at one time, and how much you can borrow in your lifetime for educational loans.
+When it comes to loan amounts, Wells Fargo places their terms based on the following three factors.
+Firstly, Wells Fargo places limits on how small a loan can be.
+Secondly, the company will look at how much you can borrow at one time.
+Lastly, the company will look at how much you can borrow in your lifetime for educational loans.
 Your total loan amount will have to fall within the set limits.

 Can you refinance private student loans with Wells Fargo?